 - Polycystic ovary syndrome (PCOS)

-- Being of an ethnicity that’s at higher risk: African Americans, Native Americans, Hispanic Americans, and Asian Americans are more likely to get type 2 diabetes than non-Hispanic whites.
+- You're a member of an ethnicity that’s at higher risk: African Americans, Native Americans, Hispanic Americans, and Asian Americans are more likely to get type 2 diabetes than non-Hispanic whites.

-- You're over 45 years of age.
+- You're over 45 years old.
 Older age is a significant risk factor for type 2 diabetes.
 The risk of type 2 diabetes begins to rise significantly around age 45 and rises considerably after age 65.

 - You’ve had an organ transplant.
 After an organ transplant, you need to take drugs for the rest of your life so your body doesn’t reject the donor organ.
 These drugs help organ transplants succeed, but many of them, such as tacrolimus (Astagraf, Prograf) or steroids, can cause diabetes or make it worse.